“We are not human doings, we are human beings.” ― Kurt Vonnegut

 What is the difference between being and doing?

 By spending a lot of your time in “doing” function, you may begin to have the nagging sensation that you should be doing more, something outwardly productive.
 Your identity may begin to be shaped by your perceived level of productivity.
+You risk getting caught up in a frenzy or feeling like you're being driven by a motor.
+Our 24/7 access to the online world can contribute to this.

 Your “why” is the reason you do what you do.
 Don’t know your "why"?
 With reflection, you can explore this idea.
 Sit with the idea, self-examine, and learn what drives and motivates you.
 This can reveal information about who you are and why you experience the world as uniquely as you do.
 Thinking about your “why” can be especially helpful if you lack a sense of purpose or meaningful connection.
 If you begin to feel lost in your work, relationships, roles, or responsibilities, defining your “why” is the area you’ll want to explore.
 Knowing your “why” directly impacts your ability to settle into a place of “being”.